The Application Period 2024/25 has started!

 If you have not completed high school in a majority-English speaking country (USA, UK, Canada, Australia, Ireland, New Zealand) or a bachelor's degree fully in English, an approved language exam is required in order to qualify for admission.

-Dates for 2024 (All times are Berlin local times):
+All times given are Berlin local times.

 Preparatory School: